Tripleiks/dotfiles/README.md

 - Nerd Fonts installation for proper icon rendering
 - Oh My Posh with custom theme for beautiful prompts
 - zsh-git-prompt for enhanced Git status information
+- Ultimate PowerShell Profile for macOS with automatic dependency management
 - Easy setup on new machines with a single command
-- Synchronization between machines with a simple `synchzsh` command
+- Synchronization between machines with simple `synchzsh` and `syncps` commands
 - Backup of existing configuration before installation
 - Cross-platform compatibility (macOS and Linux)